kidaa30/ohimanual/tutorials/ESM_270/ESM_270_OHI_lab.md

 ```

-Open the figures by clicking on them in the File pane of RStudio (they will be at the bottom of the pane) or from Windows Explorer.
+Open the figures by clicking on them in the File pane of RStudio (they will be within the `subcountry2014` folder) or from Windows Explorer.
 See how scores changed compared to other goals with the '_changePlot.png' and how individual regions changed with '_scatterPlot.png'.

 ### 4. Repeat Steps 1-3 for two goal layers and one pressure layer